-I'm a Chicago-based writer and musician who stumbled into journalism during college when I realized I could make a profession out of being a dilettante.
-I advocate literacy, the humanities and arts, the DIY ethic and underground culture, public programming, and civic imagination.
+I'm a Chicago-based writer and musician who got into journalism during college when I realized I could make a profession out of being a dilettante.

-I currently serve as Marketing & PR Coordinator for the arts organization Silk Road Rising, which focuses on promoting works by Asian and Middle Eastern American artists and working in both civic and educational programming.
-(Read the Chicago Reader piece on us here.)
+Before this venture, I've served as the Marketing & PR Coordinator for the arts organization Silk Road Rising, which focuses on promoting works by Asian and Middle Eastern American artists, and I worked on the communications team at Illinois Humanities during most of 2017, focusing on their public arts programming.

 I've interviewed Waxahatchee, Patti Smith's son Jackson Smith, A Giant Dog, Sugar Candy Mountain, Dee Dee Bridgewater, The Walters, Japanther, and many, many more.
 I'm also an organizer for DIY festival Warble Daze., and have helped run shows with music companies Fifty50 Shows and Notion Presents.

 Here are a few skills I'm currently learning or am curious about: photography and photo editing (concert photos, e.g. Sofar Sounds, and shooting on film), layout and graphic design, and narrative storytelling.